FarronF/limerick-council-meetings/meetings/2024/07/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st May 2024.md

 replying, the Meetings Administrator stated that park magic is in operation in the town and

-signage will be in place shortly.---
+signage will be in place shortly.
+---
 15

 A discussion took place on the contractor Enerveo who are currently contracted by the